-The Ardbeg Project, as a website, is the work of Tim Puett (me), a Northern California native who was introduced to Single Malt Scotch Whisky in 2007.
+The Ardbeg Project, as a website, is the work of Tim Puett, a Northern California native who discovered the complexities of a great Single Malt Scotch Whisky in 2005.

 The Ardbeg Project, as a concept, is and will be the work of many dedicated whisky fans, which is why this section is called, About Us.
 Several people and organizations have contributed immeasurably to The Ardbeg Project, and without those contributions, The Ardbeg Project would simply not exist.

 The following is a list of contributors to The Ardbeg Project.

 Thanks to all the folks at Ardbeg, both the distillery and head office, for making the greatest whisky in the world.
 In addition, the work of the folks at the Ardbeg Distillery and the foresight of those at Glenmorangie plc are the reason this site is here for all of you.
 Here are just a few people that I have met and shared their time and knowledge with me.
 In no particular order, these folks have either been employeed, or are still employed, with Ardbeg, Glenmorangie, MHUSA and/or marketing partners, and have unselfishly shared their time with me.

 - Jackie Thomson | Mickey Heads | Hamish Torrie | Iain Russell | Dr. Bill Lumsden